X icon white, transparent background.

 • Improved soft skills: As 1:1s become standard procedure, everyone practices and gets better at communicating, listening, collaborating, and being open to (and aware of) others.

-Leapsome empowers teams through one on one meetings
+Leapsome empowers teams through 1:1 meetings

-While one on one meetings are essential, they have to be productive, collaborative, and open experiences to help managers and employees benefit from them.
+While one-on-one meetings are essential, they have to be productive, collaborative, and open experiences to help managers and employees benefit from them.

 Leapsome’s Meetings module enables your team to have regular, in-depth discussions while respecting each other’s time.
 They can collaborate on a shared agenda to ensure the check-in covers the most critical points.
 Then managers can summarize notes and assign action items to ensure the meeting was helpful.